 contact details are correct so your money doesn't end up in lost

-taking into account your starting balance, employer contributions,
+right?
+Consider your starting balance, employer contributions,

-investment returns and fees?
-If something doesn't look right
+investment returns and fees.
+If something doesn't look right,

 contact your super fund and ask them to explain.

-- Employer's payments - Make sure you received
+- Employer's payments - Make sure you've

-all your employer contributions.
+received all your employer contributions.

-Employers only have to transfer super contributions quarterly,
+Employers only have to transfer super contributions quarterly, but

 - Personal contributions - If you've made personal